spkennealy/Algos_and_Data_Structures/chapter_11_binary_search_trees.md

 To make the approximations above, we rounded the result of each log down to the nearest integer.
 If you are not convinced of how powerful this is, this means that a balanced tree of 1000 nodes will have a height of just 10.

+**Time Complexity Analysis of Binary Search for BSTs**

+Worst case for the algorithm occurs when the target value is not present in the tree.
+This means that we must traverse a path from root to a leaf, so we must travel the full height of the tree in the worst case.
+However, like we discussed, the height of a tree can vary wildly.
+We can have a tree with minimal height (a balanced tree like Tree 1), or we can have a tree with maximal height (a linked list like Tree 2).
+* O(log(n)) time for a balanced tree:
+* O(n) time for unbalanced tree: